czwinzscher/myhtmlpp/README.md

 ## Documentation
 You can build docs with `make doc`.

-## Notes
-The build of modest might fail with gcc, you can use `export CC=clang` to fix this.

 ## License
 - myhtmlpp - [MIT](https://github.com/czwinzscher/myhtmlpp/blob/master/LICENSE)
 - Modest - [LGPL 2.1](https://github.com/lexborisov/Modest/blob/master/LICENSE)